 Outcome Based Contracting As The Way Forward

-With the rollout of the Progressive Wage Model, the costs of hiring security officers and cleaning workers will inevitably be higher in the coming years.
+With the rollout of the Occupational Progressive Wage Model in Singapore, the costs of hiring security officers and cleaning workers will inevitably become higher in coming years.
 Here’s a quick review of what you need to know as a service buyer preparing a contract for FM or managing agent services.

 With the increasing business demand for more value within constrained budgets across all industries, Outcome-based Contracts (OBC) has increasingly gained attention as the way forward for achieving desired quality standards at proportionate costs.

 Under an outcome-based contracting model, service buyers pay according to the results delivered by a service provider, rather than the traditional approach of specifying the resources (eg. headcounts, hours, equipment) that are to be supplied.

 WHY OBC MATTERS